 If you choose your holidays to be on Crete island in Greece, you’ll notice the unique landscapes in combination with the wild nature of the island.
 Crete is a wonderful place to visit during winter and summer.
 There are lots of activities to do for all seasons to suit every taste.
-Among other places of Greece, as long as you step your foot in Crete, you’ll soon realize that this place’s aura and hospitality is unique.
+Among other places of Greece, as long as you step your foot in Crete, you’ll soon realize that this place’s aura and hospitality are unique.
 So if you thinking of visiting Greece at least once in your life, there are plenty of reasons to choose Crete island as your destination.

 When it comes to hospitality and welcoming people you’ll have never ever experienced anything like Cretans.
 The people you’ll meet are always so kind and inviting.
 Most people around Greece and Crete speak English fluently and you’ll never feel uncomfortable in any situation.
 But even if you are not an English speaker, no matter if they can speak your language or not, you can expect a friendly and warm welcome and experience.